What Are Special Educational Needs?

 ADHD can be broken down into two elements, inattentiveness and hyperactivity.
 Inattentive children have a short attention span which results in trouble paying attention and focusing on a task.

-How do you apply for Special Educational Needs Centres?
+How do you apply to Special Educational Needs Centres?

 How to choose the right Special Educational Needs Centre